The 5 Types of Wealth by Sahil Bloom

 Financial Wealth

-- Question: what is your definition of enough?
+What is your definition of enough?

-- 3 Pillars:
+- 3 Pillars

 - Income Generation: primary work, side gigs, passive streams